let1tbee/PythonSeleniumFramework/README.md

-This project is represantation of my skills in pyhron Web testing automatisation with Selenium.
+This project is represantation of my skills in python Web testing automation with Selenium.
 Feel free to check it.
-Please note, that all pages and data under test was taken from Rahul Shetty lectures on Udemy.
+Please note, that all web pages and data under test were taken from Rahul Shetty lectures on Udemy.